tubbo/cipherutils/docs/byteme.1.md

 ## ARGUMENTS

 *FILE*
   Path to a file on disk.
+Data can also be supplied via `STDIN`

+## OPTIONS

+  * `-h`: Show usage information
+  * `-v`: Verbose mode, show all solutions even if they don't match in the dictionary

 ## EXAMPLES